Hypoplectrus indigo

-Hypoplectrus indigo, the indigo hamlet, is a species of marine ray-finned fish, a sea bass from the subfamily Serraninae which is part of the family Serranidae, which also includes the groupers and anthias.
+Hypoplectrus indigo, the indigo hamlet, is a species of marine ray-finned fish, a sea bass from the family Serranidae.
 It is found in the central western Atlantic Ocean.
 It occasionally makes its way into the aquarium trade.

 Description

 Hypoplectrus indigo has a deep body and head which is highly laterally compressed with a straight forehead and a rather short snout and a protrusible upper jaw.
 It has an angular preoperculum which has serrations on its edge and a number of small forward pointing spines on its lower margin close to the angle.
 The continuous dorsal fin has ten spines and 14-17 soft rays.
 It has long pelvic fins which extend as far as or beyond the anus.
 The caudal fin is slightly forked.
 The body and fins are dark blue and there is a pattern of seven dark blue-black vertical bars on the head and body.
 The details of the patterning and intensity of the blue background colour on the body and fins shows individual variation with some fish having barrow black stripes running along the upper and lower margins of the caudal fin.
 This species attains a maximum recorded total length of 14.3 cm.